Leandro-GPIN/DataPoints/README.md

 # DataPoints

-> ETL aplication that receive a JSON file with geolocation points and add amore information using an external API like GoogleMaps.
+> ETL aplication that receive a JSON file with geolocation points and add more information using an external API like GoogleMaps.

 ## Requeriments: